-Scheme bidders should state in their application why the scheme is innovative and why, in the case of innovative energy efficiency measures, it proposes measures that are an improvement on established technologies.
+Scheme bidders should state in their application why the scheme is innovative and why, in the case of innovative energy efficiency measures, the proposed measures are an improvement on established technologies.

-Table 2.4 illustrates the total amount of funding available for Non-Priority schemes over the next 3 years.
+As Table 2.1 above shows, the total amount of funding available for Non-Priority schemes in 20112/13 is £1,567,389.